 After all, just telling people you have the best technology or service is not persuasive; that’s just a sales pitch.

 You have to prove it by creating a pile of credible evidence built up from the items listed here.

 Because of its far-ranging content, this book will be useful to any marketing executive responsible for all the campaigns that a company launches.

-On the down side, this book includes a lot of issues that have nothing to do with B2B technology.
+On the down side, this book includes a lot of material that has nothing to do with software.
 Nor with white papers, for that matter.

 For instance, anecdotes about marketing mouthwash, prescription drugs, and carpet cleaning may not apply to your context.